LPG Boiler to Heat Pump UK (2026 Guide)

 Some of the strongest options currently available in the UK include:

-- Mitsubishi Ecodan — strong cold-weather reputation
+- Mitsubishi Ecodan — strong cold-weather reputation and wide installer familiarity

-- Daikin Altherma — excellent all-round performance
+- Daikin Altherma — good all-round performance and broad UK availability

 Installer experience is just as important as the heat pump itself.
+A well-designed system from a suitable installer will usually matter more than choosing a brand name alone.

 Compare all major systems in our Best Air Source Heat Pumps UK guide.